List of Marvel Cinematic Universe film actors

-Hemsworth, Johansson, Pratt, Rudd, Lilly, Cumberbatch, Holland, Larson, Wright, Mackie, and Stan return from the Infinity Saga to headline their own films in the Multiverse Saga.
-New headliners introduced for the Multiverse Saga include Liu and Chan with Phase Four, Vellani, Parris, Reynolds, Jackman, and Pugh with Phase Five, and Pascal with Phase Six.
+Hemsworth, Johansson, Pratt, Rudd, Lilly, Cumberbatch, Holland, Larson, Wright, and Mackie return from the Infinity Saga to headline their own films in the Multiverse Saga.
+New headliners introduced for the Multiverse Saga include Liu and Chan in Phase Four, Vellani, Parris, Reynolds, Jackman, and Pugh in Phase Five, and Pascal in Phase Six.
 Downey will star as Doctor Doom in Doomsday and Secret Wars.
-Cheadle and Ali are set to headline their own films.
+Gosling and Jonsson are set to headline their own films after the Multiverse Saga.

 The Marvel Cinematic Universe is a media franchise and shared universe that is the setting of superhero films produced by Marvel Studios, based on characters that appear in Marvel Comics publications.
 Phases One, Two, and Three, were known as "The Infinity Saga", featuring many franchises and their sequels, and the first four Avengers crossover films.
-Phase Four features four sequels to earlier films and three new film properties, with Phase Five set to include four sequels and two new properties, and Phase Six intended to feature three sequels and one new property, including the crossover films Avengers: Doomsday (2026) and Avengers: Secret Wars (2027).
+Phase Four features four sequels to earlier films and three new film properties, with Phase Five featuring four sequels and two new properties, and Phase Six intended to feature three sequels and one new property, including the crossover films Avengers: Doomsday (2026) and Avengers: Secret Wars (2027).
 Phases Four, Five, and Six comprise "The Multiverse Saga".

 As the franchise is composed of films adapted from a variety of Marvel Comics properties, there are multiple lead actors.
 Chris Hemsworth headlined as Thor in the Thor films in the Infinity Saga and again in Thor: Love and Thunder (2022); Chris Pratt portrays the lead character, Peter Quill / Star-Lord, in the Guardians of the Galaxy films and returns for its sequel Guardians of the Galaxy Vol. 3 (2023) and joined Hemsworth in Love and Thunder; Paul Rudd stars as Scott Lang / Ant-Man and Evangeline Lilly co-stars as Hope van Dyne / Wasp in the Ant-Man films, with both actors returning for Ant-Man and the Wasp: Quantumania (2023); Benedict Cumberbatch portrays Stephen Strange and appears again in Doctor Strange in the Multiverse of Madness (2022); Tom Holland portrays Peter Parker / Spider-Man in the Spider-Man films and returns in Spider-Man: No Way Home (2021), where he is joined by Cumberbatch, and Spider-Man: Brand New Day (2026); and Brie Larson portrays Carol Danvers / Captain Marvel and appears again in The Marvels (2023), along with Teyonah Parris as Monica Rambeau and Iman Vellani as Kamala Khan / Ms. Marvel.